 - DraftKings – Represented DraftKings in wide-ranging and high-profile internal investigation and defense of numerous criminal and regulatory investigations, as well as civil actions related to compliance with federal and state gaming laws.

-- Leading nutraceutical company – Led sensitive internal investigation regarding client’s recently acquired subsidiary.
+- Leading nutraceutical company – Led sensitive internal investigation regarding suspicious circumstances concerning acquisition of client’s subsidiary.
 Through computer forensics, uncovered evidence that former owners of the subsidiary had fraudulently inflated the purchase price of the subsidiary through a sham construction contract.
 Obtained $20+ million settlement just three days after filing RICO complaint and confronting the former owners with evidence of the fraud.

-- Leading mobile game developer – Representing developer in breach of contract and commercial fraud-related litigation against former data center provider over misrepresentations regarding its ability to meet service level guarantees.
+- Leading game developer – Represented leading game developer in complex commercial litigation against former datacenter services provider involving allegations of theft of trade secrets, breach of contract, and fraud and misrepresentations as to the datacenter’s ability to meet service level guarantees.

 - Medical device company – Represented leading medical device company in connection with the theft and misuse of confidential trade secret information by former head of company’s “skunkworks” research and development arm.

-- Transportation company – Conducted internal investigation and made criminal referral to federal law enforcement authorities regarding theft of trade secrets by former employees who left to join competitor.
+- Next generation transportation company – Conducted internal investigation and made criminal referral to federal law enforcement authorities regarding theft of trade secrets by former employees who left to join competitor.

-- Leading video game developer – Led investigation into major cybersecurity breach involving exfiltration of company’s data “crown jewels.”
-Quick action led to the arrest of the suspect at the airport and subsequent federal prosecution.
+- Major software developer – Led investigation into major cybersecurity breach involving exfiltration of company’s data “crown jewels.”
+Quick action led to the arrest and subsequent federal prosecution of the suspect.

 - Social media company – Provided counseling regarding European Union data privacy litigation matters involving the alleged tracking of unregistered users.

-- Educational software services company – Led crisis management efforts regarding potential cyberattack.
+- Educational software services company – Led crisis management and response efforts regarding potential cyberattack.

 - Engineering and construction company – Provided counseling in connection with referral to law enforcement regarding cyberattack and data breach.